Statute of Kalisz: Accusations of forgery

-20th-century edition
+20th-century editions

 In the 1920s, Polish-Jewish artist and activist Arthur Szyk (1894–1951) illuminated the Statute of Kalisz in a cycle of 45 watercolor and gouache miniature paintings.
 In addition to the original Latin, Szyk translated the text of the Statute into Polish, Hebrew, Yiddish, Italian, German, English, and Spanish.
 In 1929, Szyk's Statute miniatures were exhibited throughout Poland, namely in Łódź, Warsaw, Kraków, and Kalisz.
 With support from the Polish government, selections of the Statute miniatures were exhibited in Geneva in 1931, once again in Poland as part of a 14-city tour in 1932, in London in 1933, in Toronto in 1940, and in New York in 1941 and then, without government patronage, in New York in 1944, 1952, and 1974–75.
 In 1932, the Statute of Kalisz was published by Éditions de la Table Ronde de Paris as a collector's luxury limited edition of 500.
 Szyk's original miniatures are now in the holdings of the Jewish Museum (New York).

+In 1993, Thomas Macadoo translated the Statute from Latin to English based on text from an 1892 German book, Die General-Privilegien der Polnischen Judenschaft.
+He believed that text was "derived from the autograph of 1264", and included additions made in 1334, 1453 and 1539.